 In my mid-20s (before internet research was available), I went to a noted shop in the LA area to purchase my first guitar.
 I was sold a student-class nylon acoustic guitar from Japan, an Aria.
 I liked how it looked, and I could afford it (life was simpler then), I took some lessons in folk style playing, mastered the basic chords and picking styles, but beyond class time, did little to develop my skill.
 Career and family intervened, and the guitar was bequeathed early, to a family member.

-One associates guitars naturally with Spain, but I was reluctant to buy an imported Spanish guitar in my price range because I would know little about its quality or manufacture.
-Buying sight-unseen seemed too risky.
+In my later years, I wanted to re-experience the guitar and decided to purchase a better quality instrument.
+One associates guitars naturally with Spain, but I was reluctant to buy an imported Spanish guitar because I could discover little about its quality or manufacture, a necessity when buying sight-unseen.
 So I decided to buy an American or Japanese mass produced instrument from a luthier with a reputation for quality.
-By reputation, the name Hirade rose to the top, seeming to offer as good a value as could be obtained in my target top-of-the-amateur line price range.
+I did not shop around or audition guitars.
+Based on a little research, the name Hirade rose to the top, seeming to offer as good a value as could be obtained in my target top-of-the-amateur line price range.
 Several guitarists have played Hirade guitars professionally, a further endorsement.